RubenDillon/tanzu/tap5/readme.md

 	5. Create a new personal Token on Github (your user, settings, developer)

-	6. Create a Secret on the default namespace as git-secret.yaml (from this github)
+	6. Create a Secret on the default namespace as git-secret.yaml (from this github).
+Use the token as password and modify the user name.

 	7. Apply the secret

 	8. Modify the ootb_Supply_chain_test_scan part of the tap-values-OOTB-test-scan-auth.yaml file to looks like the following with your values

+#------------------REVISAR--------------

 ootb_supply_chain_test_scan:
   registry: